py222yy/py222yy.github.io/_pages/about.md

   IEEE Transactions on Neural Networks and Learning Systems.

-  We propose a graph learning system inspired by the brain cognitive mechanism to automatically learn graph patterns and improve the performance of EEG emotion recognition.
+  We propose a graph learning system inspired by the brain cognitive mechanism to automatically learn graph patterns.